 The results of the analysis provide the following explanations for Japan's rising unemployment rate since 1991.
-First, the transition probability from employment to unemployment has risen, and at the same time the transition rate from unemployment to employment has declined significantly.
+First, the transition probability from employment to unemployment has risen and at the same time, the transition rate from unemployment to employment has declined significantly.
 Second, the transition probability from unemployment to not-in-the-labor-force has declined for both men and women, resulting in the accumulation of unemployment.
-Third, the results point to the possibility that the unemployment rate was also pushed up by the flow of workers from not-in-the-labor force to unemployment.
-Parallel to a decline in the transition probability from not-in-the-labor-force to employment, an increased inflow of men form not-in-the-labor-force to unemployment began in the mid-1990s.
+Third, the results point to the possibility that the unemployment rate was also pushed up by the flow of workers from not-in-the-labor-force to unemployment.
+Parallel to a decline in the transition probability from not-in-the-labor-force to employment, an increased inflow of men from not-in-the-labor-force to unemployment began in the mid-1990s.
 The same trend is observable for women beginning between the end of the 1990s and 2000.

 Next, I estimated the Phillips curve using the flow data as a source of additional information for forecasting price trends.
-The results indicate that the forecasting performance of the Phillips curve can in fact be improved by using flow data between employment and unemployment that are sensitive to trends in price levels and business conditions.
+The results indicate that the forecasting performance of the Phillips curve can in fact be improved by using flow data between employment and unemployment which are sensitive to trends in price levels and business conditions.

-Keywords: Unemployment rate; Flow data analysis; Discouraged worker effect; Added worker effect; Price-level projections using Phillips curve
+Key words: unemployment rate, flow data analysis, discouraged worker effect, added worker effect, price-level projections using Phillips curve

-JEL Classification: E24, E31, E37, J64
+JEL classification: E24, E31, E37, J64

-Research Division I, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: sachiko. kuroda@boj.or.jp)
+Institute for Monetary and Economic Studies, The Bank of Japan (E-mail: sachiko.kuroda@boj.or.jp) (new address from Aug.
+1, 2002)

-I would like to thank Professors Souichi Ohta (Nagoya University) and Toshiaki Watanabe (Tokyo Metropolitan University), Koichiro Kamada and Yutaka Soejima (Bank of Japan, Research and Statistics Department), and the members of the staff of Research Division I, Institute for Monetary and Economic Studies (IMES), for their valuable comments.
-I also wish to express my thanks to Koichiro Kamada and Hitoshi Mio (Bank of Japan, Personnel Department) for providing me with their data for the several analyses in this paper.
-All possible errors and the views expressed herein are mine and not necessarily those of the Bank of Japan or IMES.
+I would like to thank Professors Souichi Ohta (Nagoya University) and Toshiaki Watanabe (Tokyo Metropolitan University), Messrs.
+Koichiro Kamada and Yutaka Soejima (Bank of Japan, Research and Statistics Department) and the members of the staff of Research Division 1, Institute for Monetary and Economic Studies, for their valuable comments.
+I also wish to express my thanks to Messrs.
+Kouichiro Kamada and Hitoshi Mio (Bank of Japan, Personnel Department) for providing me their data for the several analyses in this paper.
+All possible errors and the views expressed herein are mine and not necessarily those of the Bank of Japan or the Institute for Monetary and Economic Studies.